userabuser/laravel5-braintree/README.md

 #### braintree.js (v2)

-If you are using [braintree.js](https://www.braintreepayments.com/docs/javascript), you can easily output a generated client token using '@braintreeClientToken'.
+If you are using [braintree.js (v2)](https://www.braintreepayments.com/docs/javascript), then you can easily output a generated client token using '@braintreeClientToken'.

 Below is an example: